GoogleCloudPlatform/community/tutorials/cloud-functions-rate-limiting/index.md

 - connected to the VPC netowrk,
 - in the target region.

-This function uses a Redis backed [rate-limiting library](https://www.npmjs.com/package/redis-rate-limiter) for Node.js.
+This function uses a Redis-backed [rate-limiting library](https://www.npmjs.com/package/redis-rate-limiter) for Node.js.
 You use an environment variable to connect a Redis client in [global scope](https://cloud.google.com/functions/docs/concepts/exec#function_scope_versus_global_scope) to make the function more efficient: